ljohnsto/First-Repository/README.md

 # First-Repository
-This is a Rails App
+TThis is a Rails App